 Hit And Run Accident Compensation Claims

-A road accident is a traumatic experience for everyone involved.
-But it can be even more devastating if you have been involved in a hit and run accident.
-Many people wrongly think that they cannot claim hit and run traffic accident compensation because the other driver has fled the scene.
+Many people wrongly think that they cannot claim compensation after a hit and run traffic accident because the other driver has fled the scene.
 Although the claims process is slightly different to other road accident cases, a compensation claim is still possible.

 If you have been involved in a hit and run accident, or if you are hit by a stolen vehicle or an uninsured driver, we can help you make a hit and run traffic accident compensation claim.

 Call us today on 0800 612 7340 for expert legal advice on making a compensation claim after a hit and run accident.
 Alternatively, you can simply fill in your details on our online enquiry form and we’ll be in touch with you.

 If the Police do trace the driver responsible for your accident then we can help you proceed with a road accident claim.
 If the Police cannot trace the driver, or if they do not have insurance, we can advise on helping you make a claim through the MIB – The Motor Insurers’ Bureau.
 The MIB was specifically set up to provide a central fund to help with hit and run road traffic accident compensation and/or untraced drivers.

 Who can make a hit and run claim?

 There are various different hit and run compensation claims that can be lodged, including: